Dark Web Monitoring for Healthcare: Protect Patient Data

 Bot protection goes further by identifying and blocking automated attacks.
 It distinguishes human users from scripts, stopping credential stuffing even when attackers distribute attacks across many IP addresses.

-Effective bot protection uses behavioral signals: mouse movements, typing patterns, timing characteristics.
+Good bot protection uses behavioral signals: mouse movements and typing patterns.
 Simple IP-based rate limiting won’t work when attackers can simply rotate their requests through proxy networks.

 Password policies should encourage unique passwords without creating friction that drives bad behavior.
 Long passphrases work better than complex character requirements.